m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:updating the readme to set up the project easily
+Issue3:updating the readme to set up the project easily
 about: Create a report to help us improve
 title: ''
 labels: '#12'